16 Tips for Wildlife Gardening with Kids

 - Jan 29, 2010

-WHEN WE MOVED TO OUR HOME in northern Virginia, my husband and I got right to work creating our wildlife garden—replacing yards of turf with a native plant bed.
+in northern Virginia, my husband and I got right to work creating our wildlife garden—replacing yards of turf with a native plant bed.
 We expected our then two-year-old daughter (right) to play about us as we labored, but she dug right in—literally.
 For each mat of sod we pulled up, her little hands yanked a clump.
 For each shovelful of compost we emptied into our wheelbarrow, she added a scoop.
 All day long we marveled at her determination to keep pace.

 Families Benefit from Gardening Together

 “Children want to do what their parents and grandparents are doing,” says Claudia Neely, a gardening enthusiast whose three kids helped to create a wildlife habitat in the family’s Pittsburgh backyard.
 Being a good role model requires dedication on the part of green-thumbed adults, but there are inherent rewards in providing kids with positive outdoor experiences.

 “More than just plants grow out of helping a child tend a garden,” says Judy Sedbrook, a Denver-based master gardener with the Colorado State University Cooperative Extension.
 “Gardening gives children a sense of responsibility and accomplishment, and it enables them to learn about the environment.”

 Want to share your love of wildlife gardening with your kids or grandkids?
 Here are some tips for making gardening with kids an educational, safe and enjoyable experience for the entire family:

 1. Visit places where plants thrive, such as nurseries, arboretums or your neighbor’s flower patch.
 As children explore, talk with them about the different sun, soil and water requirements of healthy vegetation.